 Drawn to the organization’s mission since attending her first Tri-County event, and becoming a trustee in 2014, Prudence currently serves as President of Tri-County Scholarship Fund.
 Prudence has a background in philanthropic fundraising, for Morristown Medical Center and for education related causes, including for Oak Knoll and Delbarton Schools and for the Princeton University Parents’ Fund.

 Previously Prudence worked as an independent college guidance counselor, helping high school students to realize their goals.
-Prior to raising four children with her husband, Terry, Prudence worked in Fixed Income investments with Bankers Trust, and as a marketing executive with Ogilvy and Mather Advertising in New York, principally on the American Express account.
+Prior to raising four children, Prudence worked in Fixed Income investments with Bankers Trust, and as a marketing executive with Ogilvy and Mather Advertising in New York, principally on the American Express account.
 Prudence graduated with a BA from Stanford University.
 She holds an MBA and a Certificate in College Guidance Counselling from UCLA.

 “Education is the answer to so many of the problems in our country," says Prudence.
 "Tri-County scholarships fulfill the promise of American opportunity, and reinforce for each child that they matter; that we believe in them.
 In this way Tri-County is a very real and powerful force of positive change for our community and for our state.
 For me, it is also the most personally rewarding cause I can think of."